onlyysaurabh/stockmarketprediction/README.md

-# StockWise: Stock Market Prediction & Analysis
+# StockWise:Stock Market Prediction & Analysis

 StockWise is a comprehensive web application for stock market analysis, prediction, and tracking.
 It provides users with real-time stock data, news sentiment analysis, and portfolio management capabilities.